wonghang/h5browser/README.md

 /dense/dense$
 ```

 h5browser.py can also edit and manipulate the data.
-To do so, you must switch the opening mode into read-write mode by running
+To do so, you must switch the opening mode into read-write mode by running:

 ```
 Opening tutorial2.h5 (read-only)...